 Irresistible Strawberry Pina Colada

-As seen in Sip, Savor, and Celebrate.
+Section: Sip, Savor, and Celebrate

 If you love a quick, colorful drink, this Strawberry Pina Colada mocktail is for you.
 Toss strawberries, coconut milk, and pineapple juice in the blender.
 Five minutes later, you’ve got a creamy treat that’s fresh and super easy.
 Try a drizzle of honey if you want it sweeter.
 Serve cold and top with your favorite fruit to look extra fancy.
 Great for summer get-togethers, kids’ celebrations, or just because you feel like something sweet, this chilled mocktail hits the spot with smooth coconut and juicy fruit flavor.